-For many years OMB has published an Information Collection Budget tracking the compliance burdens of federal laws and regulations on individuals and businesses.
+For many years the Office of Management and Budget (OMB) has published an Information Collection Budget tracking the compliance burdens of federal laws and regulations on individuals and businesses.
 Although this information also relies to some extent on IRS scorekeeping, making multi-year analyses difficult, it can provide some useful illustrations.